What’s the Waterway Access Permit and What

 The Waterway Access Account will provide grant funding to public boating facility managers to improve or develop new access specific to the needs of non-motorized boaters and while still supporting aquatic invasive species prevention efforts.

 Boats 10' long and longer are required to carry a Waterway Access Permit (one permit per boat –including Stand Up Paddleboards), children 13 and younger are exempt, and permits are transferrable to other non-motorized boats.
-There are three permit options: $5 for a week (valid for 7 days from the date of purchase), $17 for an annual permit and $30 for a two-year permit.
+There are three permit options: $7 for a week (available only through ODFFW and is valid for 7 days from the date of purchase), $17 for an annual permit, and $30 for a two-year permit.
 The one week permit is perfect for paddlers from out-of-state or people new to paddling and can be purchased through ODFW's eLicensing system, as well as annual and two-year permits.
 ODFW charges an additional $2 processing fee.
 One and two-year Waterway Access Permits can also be purchased through the Marine Board's Boat Oregon Store.
 Because youth 13 and younger are exempt, proponents are hoping the permit isn't a barrier to families wanting to enjoy paddling.
 Failure to show marine law enforcement a valid permit is a Class D Violation with a $115 fine.
 Citation fees go into the state or county general fund accounts, not back to the county sheriff's office or Marine Board.

 The agency hopes to raise $1.5 million in revenue for the first two years and to put the money on the ground as soon as possible, with projects already lining up in the queue.
 The agency tries to leverage every dollar with applicant match funding to amplify the project value.